Table of Contents

 You can capitalize on this projected growth by investing in 5G stocks.
 And there are more promising opportunities for massive growth by investing in 5G penny stocks.

-2021 is the year for 5G to truly start taking off and stocks with a great degree of exposure to 5G are most likely to take off in the consumer tech sector this year.
+2023 is the year for 5G to truly start taking off and stocks with a great degree of exposure to 5G are most likely to take off in the consumer tech sector over the next few years.

 The first beneficiaries of the 5G wave are most likely 5G infrastructure stocks and at the other end are companies that will use 5G to massively improve their offerings technologically.

-Update: Since publishing this article back in March 2020, most of the stocks listed have gone ahead to produce at least a 50% return, the article is continuously being kept up to date.
-Beyond penny stocks plays, check out my three best 5g stocks for 2021.
-When considering one of the stocks below, ensure you enter at a price you consider ‘low’, because cheap stocks, like listed below, are spiking crazily as a result of irrational speculation by a lot of traders lately.
+Update: Since publishing this article back in March 2020, most of the stocks listed have gone ahead to produce impressive returns, nonetheless, the article is continuously kept up to date.
+And if you’re looking for something other than 5G penny stocks plays, check out the best 5g stocks for the long term.
+When considering one of the stocks below, ensure you enter at a price you consider ‘low’, because cheap stocks, like listed below, are volatile especially in this crazy market.

 If you are interested in investing in 5G Technology Companies, here are cheap 5G penny stocks under $10 and $5 to consider: